 The answer to the question “what is a destination wedding?” might be this simple: A destination wedding is hosted in a location that’s special to the couple, that doesn’t include their hometowns or where they currently live.
 According to the WeddingWire survey, 53 percent of couples chose their wedding destination because it’s meaningful to them.
 And half of couples in the survey chose to have a destination wedding because it’s a unique experience.
-Whether it’s a favorite vacation spot, a beloved city, or a college town, millennial couples want every aspect of their wedding, from the location to the tiniest of details, to feel personal.
+Whether it’s a favorite getaway spot, a beloved city, or a college town, millennial couples want every aspect of their big day, from the location to the tiniest of wedding details, to feel personal.

 Destination weddings have way fewer guests than hometown weddings.